 Though surely not the framers intent, the preamble following those words proved surprisingly singable, educating a generation of kids that grew up on School House Rock (though John Popper of Blues Traveler fame, did a pretty kickin' rendition too).

 Among its 39 signatories: George Washington, Alexander Hamilton, James Madison and Benjamin Franklin.
-Among those who refused: including Elbridge Gerry of Massachusetts, the father of the gerrymander, and Virginians Patrick Henry, he of "give me liberty or give me death!" and George Mason.
+Among those who refused: Elbridge Gerry of Massachusetts, father of the gerrymander, and Virginians Patrick Henry, he of "give me liberty or give me death!" and George Mason.